-If you are seeking denture relines for yourself or a family member, Our dental team is here to guide you and make the process as easy as possible.
+If you are seeking denture relines for yourself or a family member, the dental team at Lifepath Dental & Wellness in Chestermere is here to guide you and make the process as easy as possible.

 If you have broken, worn or ill-fitting dentures, they do not always need to be replaced.
 Our in-office Denturist can assess very quickly if you're a candidate for a rebase, reline or repair.